 C.1 Motivation

-As the Internet of Things (IoT) establishes its position as an underlying mechanism for various applications, special attention is being paid to how advanced information and communication technology (ICT) systems are designed based on IoT and related conceptual architectures including network requirements and protocol.
+As the Internet of Things (IoT) establishes its position as an underlying mechanism for various applications, special attention is being paid to how advanced information and communication technology (ICT) systems are designed based on IoT and related conceptual architectures including network requirements and protocols.
 Given the rich features of IoT, highly capable ICT systems meeting vertical industry demands can be realized by supplementary development based on IoT architectures.
 This is a promising way in terms of efficiency and time to market.

-To support this approach, the IoT architectures, their functionalities, data models, management mechanisms, protocols, and Quality of Service (QoS) have to be studied, also building on existing Recommendations, including ITU-T Y.2060/ITU-T Y.4000.
+To support this approach, the IoT and SC&C architectures, their functionalities, interfaces, protocols, data models, intelligent management mechanisms, control mechanisms, connectivity technologies, APIs, and Quality of Experience/Service (QoE/QoS) have to be studied, also building on existing Recommendations, including ITU-T Y.4000/Y.2060.

 C.2 Questions

-This Question addresses IoT functional architectures, protocols, management mechanisms, and QoS (including performance) of IoT and Smart Sustainable Cities and Communities (SC&C), which needed to construct architectural frameworks for the following reasons:
+This Question addresses architectures, including their functionalities, interfaces, protocols, data models, intelligent management mechanisms, control mechanisms, connectivity technologies, APIs, and Quality of Experience/Service (QoE/QoS) of IoT and Smart Sustainable Cities and Communities (SSC&C), which needed to construct architectural frameworks to interact with services and applications, as well as different networks and systems.

-to control network attachment procedures (including mobility management);

-to control session establishment and release, to control network resources (including QoS control);

-to interact with services and applications and to interact with legacy networks, etc.

 Study items to be considered include, but are not limited to:

-– What new and revised architectural framework Recommendations are required to realize IoT and SC&C?
+– What new and revised Recommendations are required to realize IoT and SC&C architectures?

 – What technologies including networks, interfaces, functions, management mechanisms, as well as protocols are required for the architecture of IoT and SC&C?